davidsantiago/tinsel/README.md

 parents, siblings, or other factors.

 Also note that selectors **don't have access to the template arguments**.
-This is because selectors are run at compile-time and do not run at run-time, so they do not have access to the values of the template arguments.
+This is because selectors are run at compile-time and not at run-time, so they do not have access to the values of the template arguments.
 I believe this restriction is relatively minor, though.

 ###Transformers###

 A transformer is a function of a Hiccup vector that returns another Hiccup vector that should replace it.
-Unlike selectors, transformers do have access to the template's arguments.
+Unlike selectors, transformers do have access to the template's arguments (kinda, keep reading).
 Conceptually, transformers are easier to think about, since they just map a Hiccup vector to another Hiccup vector.
 They can be a little trickier to write, however, since they often have to copy a lot from the input vector in order to not clobber everything other than what they are interested in.
 And for another reason I'll get into in a moment.

 As a simple example, here is a possible transformer you could write to remove the children of an HTML node.